-This qualification adheres to the General Conditions for Credit and Transfer Regulations, with no additional stipulations.
+This qualification adheres to the Credit Recognition and Transfer Regulations, with no additional stipulations.

 This qualification adheres to the General Regulations for the University, with the following stipulations:

 - (a) A student must complete at least 120 points before enrolling for a Research Dissertation. - (b) MAOR 590 and MAOR 591 will normally be taken over the whole year, MAOR 592 in the first semester and MAOR 593 in the second semester.